RaymondHeang/SmartphoneShop/README.md

 ##Controllers

-SmartphoneShop uses 3 different controllers :  [Controller](#controller), [FrontController](#frontcontroller) & [BackController](#backcontroller).
+SmartphoneShop uses 3 different controllers :  [Router](#router), [FrontController](#frontcontroller) & [BackController](#backcontroller).

-###Controller
+###Router

 This is the main controller.
 Its purpose is to redirect the user to the right controller (Front or Back) and to the right method, depending on the URL's arguments.
 > **For example :** index.php?**controller=Front**&**method=signin** will redirect the user to the *signinAction* method from the *FrontController*.

-In case of a nonexistent controller's name and/or method's name given, Controller will show a 404 error page.
+In case of a nonexistent controller's name and/or method's name given, Router will show a 404 error page.
-By default, if no argument is given, Controller will redirect the user to the FrontController's homeAction method.
+By default, if no argument is given, Router will redirect the user to the FrontController's homeAction method.

 ###FrontController